cOpEtriNe/LuckyBlocksGUI/README.md

  ## Changelog

- Script is V1.3, New Things:
+ Script is V1.4, New Things:

-* Added Shiny players
+* Added walkbot
-* fixed the watermark moving with the main gui
-* made the hitbox for players bigger
+* Redesigned the UI
-* New UI
+* Added Tabs
-* Updated ESP font
-* removed Transparent players
-* moved the version TextLabel to be close to the title.
+* Added a Keybind (Insert to toggle)
+* Added Super Blocks
+* Removed Shiny players (It makes your body parts transparent now.)

 that is all for this update.